ronua69/NEET-PREP-WEB/README.md

 # NEET-PREP-WEB
-This is a website to upadate my preparation level
+This is a website to update my preparation level